grafana/grafana/docs/sources/permissions/_index.md

 What you can do in Grafana is defined by the _permissions_ associated with your user account.

 There are three types of permissions:
-- Permissions granted as a Grafana server admin
+- Permissions granted as a Grafana Server Admin
 - Permissions associated with your role in an organization
 - Permissions granted to a specific folder or dashboard

 You can be granted permissions based on:
-- Grafana server admin status.
+- Grafana Server Admin status.
 - Organization role (Admin, Editor, or Viewer).
 - Folder or dashboard permissions assigned to your team (Admin, Editor, or Viewer).
 - Folder or dashboard permissions assigned to your user account (Admin, Editor, or Viewer).
 - (Grafana Enterprise) Data source permissions.
 For more information, refer to [Data source permissions]({{< relref "../enterprise/datasource_permissions.md" >}}) in [Grafana Enterprise]({{< relref "../enterprise" >}}).
 - (Grafana Cloud) Grafana Cloud has additional roles.
 For more information, refer to [Grafana Cloud roles and permissions](/docs/grafana-cloud/cloud-portal/cloud-roles/).

-## Grafana server admin
+## Grafana Server Admin role

-Grafana server admins have the **Grafana Admin** flag enabled on their account.
+Grafana server administrators have the **Grafana Admin** flag enabled on their account.
 They can access the **Server Admin** menu and perform the following tasks:

 - Manage users and permissions.
 - Create, edit, and delete organizations.
 - View server-wide settings that are set in the [Configuration]({{< relref "../administration/configuration.md" >}}) file.
 - View Grafana server stats, including total users and active sessions.
 - Upgrade the server to Grafana Enterprise.

+> **Note:** This role does not exist in Grafana Cloud.

 ## Organization roles